Written by Robert Cochran

 Where the second episode of the series kept things intense and stealthy, all that sneaking around with a quietly pulsing Sean Callery score, Robert Cochran’s teleplay throws Jack into a never ending nightmare maze of loud gun fire, mobile phones going off at the wrong moment and a horrifying death in its final moments.

-Marking the second time within four episodes that Jack has found himself in a shoot-out, the series is proving so exciting at this stage that it’s hard to complain about any stretches of credibility, and good thing too because the more 24 will go on the less credibility there will be.
+The series is proving so exciting at this stage that it’s hard to complain about any stretches of credibility, and good thing too because the more 24 will go on the less credibility there will be.

 The sequence itself simply compounds the nightmarish quality of the series’ story telling at this stage, and it’s not just Jack who is finding himself on the harsh end of suspense and tension this episode.